Sam-Dina/DigitalAwayDay/README.md

 ##Note

->The pattern to read the activity from the input file is not configurable hence, it is expected that the activities will the given format
+>The pattern to read the activity from the input file is not configurable hence, it is expected that the activities will have the same format